 - Secondary supervision on topical issues or group counseling

 - Professional development seminars on topics of interest and multicultural competency

-The mission of UHCL Career and Counseling Services is to guide and to support the members of the university community in the achievement of their educational, vocational, and psychological goals.
+The mission of UHCL Counseling Services is to guide and to support the members of the university community in the achievement of their educational, vocational, and psychological goals.
 We are also committed to training future counselors and psychologists whose professional development goals are consistent with working in a college environment.
 Therefore, our philosophy of training is to provide trainees with the experiences and training necessary to develop and grow as counselors in a flexible and supportive professional environment while providing excellent direct services to UHCL students.
 We believe that the trainee, under supervision, is a part of the professional staff team and provides valuable input and services to students.

 Because our philosophy is to work as a team with the trainee and provide excellent counseling services to students, we expect that trainees possess a sufficient level of clinical skill and experience before they begin, such that they are capable of functioning competently under supervision.